yagop/node-telegram-bot-api/README.md

 Both request method to obtain messages are implemented.
 To use standard polling, set `polling: true` on `options`.
 Notice that [webHook](https://core.telegram.org/bots/api#setwebhook) will need a valid (not self signed) SSL certificate.
-Emmits `message` when a message arrives.
+Emits `message` when a message arrives.

 See: https://core.telegram.org/bots/api